aeriaframework/docs/aeria/aeria-lang.md

 }
 ```

 Where `aeria` is a module name and `user` is a valid export.
-This equal to:
+This equals to the following JavaScript expression:

 ```typescript
 import('aeria').user